 Posted by Willy Franzen on February 13, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Tomorrow is Valentine’s Day, and you told your sweetheart that you’d make a reservation and take care of the dinner plans.
 You forgot/procrastinated.
 You’re one of those people who is petrified by phone interactions.
 For some reason the simple task of picking up a phone and dialing a restaurant to make a reservation intimidates you to no end.
 Shoot, you stared at the phone for 3 hours before you built up the courage to call your date to ask him or her out in the first place.
 Why can’t you just make a reservation online?